 My review of Dr. Bronner’s Magic Soaps

 Tea tree has great anti-bacterial and antiseptic properties, therefore Dr. Bronner’s Tea Tree magic soap is great as a hand wash and this is how I’ve been using it most of the time, diluted of course.
-I also find it great for washing my make up brushes, comb and other stuff that I remember need some anti-bacterial treatment.
+I also find it great for washing my make up brushes, comb and other stuff that I believe needs some anti-bacterial treatment.

-While I am not new to Dr. Bronner’s Tea Tree soap, it’s the first time I’ve been trying Dr. Bronner’s Rose liquid soap*.
-I quite like the scent and I’ve been using it to hand wash my cycling clothes.
-Surprisingly it works really well for hand washing – it removed all the greasy sun cream stains (that was in summer!), leaving the clothes with the lovely scent.
+While I am not new to Dr. Bronner’s Tea Tree soap, it’s the first time I’ve been trying Dr. Bronner’s Rose liquid soap.
+I quite like the scent and I’ve been using it for hand washing my cycling clothes.
+Surprisingly, it works really well for hand washing – it removed all the greasy sun cream stains, leaving the clothes with the lovely scent.
 I’ve also been adding it to my laundry to replace some of my normal laundry liquid, just to give the clothes nice scent and to help shift any stains.

 What I don’t think these soaps work well for is hair washing.
 I tried it once and it’s difficult to explain but my hair definitely didn’t feel soft afterwards and it was pretty difficult to manage.
 Dr. Bronner are aware of this effect and if you look at the FAQs on their website you will see that they recommend using an acidic conditioning rinse after washing the hair (apple cider vinegar could work for this I believe).
 Lisa Bronner also wrote an article about her honest experience when using Dr. Bronner’s organic soap as a hair wash and you can read all about it here.
 After reading it I am actually thinking to give it another try.